marcelog/rabbitmq_minionpool/README.md

 ## Tips
  * Design your apps and architecture in such a way that operations are [idempotent](http://en.wikipedia.org/wiki/Idempotence) to max the benefits of this.

+## Using multiple cores

+In the case of having rabbitmq and mysql workers, it's very useful to take advantage of multicore cpu's.
+For this, you can use [taskset](http://linuxcommand.org/man_pages/taskset1.html) and launch multiple minionpool instances on different cores.